getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

       ttt_nginx_proxy
     ```

-1. **Get the public IP of the NGINX proxy container.**
+1. **Get the public IP address of the NGINX proxy container.**

     ```bash
     docker port ttt_nginx_proxy_1
     ```

-    Once you have the public IP of that container, visit it in your browser (use two tabs to play against yourself) and [enjoy a game of tic-tac-toe](https://tictac.io/)!
+    After you have the public IP address of that container, visit it in your browser (use two tabs to play against yourself) and [enjoy a game of tic-tac-toe](https://tictac.io/)!

     ![Tic Tac Toe Web UI]({% asset_path 2016-02-22-build-real-time-game-carina/web-ui.png %})

-This is probably a bad time to tell you that you could have run `script/setup` from the GitHub repo and done all of the above in about 30 seconds.
+This is probably a bad time to tell you that you could have run `script/setup` from the GitHub repo and done all of that work in about 30 seconds.
 But if you had just run that one script, you wouldn’t know all the cool stuff happening behind the scenes.
 Hooray you, for being well-informed!

 ### Next steps

 You’ve just created a fairly complex application on Carina, taking advantage of the new overlay networking feature to make communicating between containers easier than ever.
 The application as it stands should be able to handle quite a bit of traffic, thanks to the performance characteristic inherent in each of the components.
 So what’s next?

-* **Improve the bot.** The GitHub repo [includes a bot](https://github.com/ktbartholomew/tic-tac-toe/tree/master/bot) to facilitate load testing, or just to prevent you from having to play against yourself.
-The bot was hastily written and tends to get “stuck” from time to time and just stop playing.
-Improving this bot could help you test the application under heavy load, or maybe give you a chance to flex your machine-learning muscles.
+* [**Improve the bot.**](https://github.com/ktbartholomew/tic-tac-toe/issues/1) The GitHub repo [includes a bot](https://github.com/ktbartholomew/tic-tac-toe/tree/master/bot) to facilitate load testing, or just to prevent you from having to play against yourself.
+The bot was hastily written, occasionally it just stops playing.
+Improving this bot could help you test the application under heavy load, or give you a chance to flex your machine-learning muscles.
-* **Scale the database.** The single RethinkDB container has its limitations, but RethinkDB clustering and data sharding are fairly easy to implement in a container environment.
+* [**Scale the database.**](https://github.com/ktbartholomew/tic-tac-toe/issues/2) The single RethinkDB container has its limitations, but RethinkDB clustering and data sharding are fairly easy to implement in a container environment.
 Try dynamically scaling the database and ensuring data availability as cluster members come and go.
-* **Build a more resilient messaging system.** The current messaging system is 100% ephemeral, meaning it’s very likely that a subscriber will not receive a published message, the client will never receive the message, and their game could potentially be stuck forever.
-Try building a messaging system that's more resistant to network hiccups and heavy load.
+* [**Build a more resilient messaging system.**](https://github.com/ktbartholomew/tic-tac-toe/issues/2) The current messaging system is 100% ephemeral, meaning it’s very likely that a subscriber will not receive a published message, the client will never receive the message, and their game could potentially be stuck forever.
+Try building a messaging system that’s more resistant to network hiccups and heavy load.